 \subsubsection{Hyperparameters and learning setup}

 Here, we describe in detail the experimental setups that were used for the reported results and discuss the difference in performance between APP, Anytime OSP, and baseline models in different scenarios.
 As mentioned above, for the experimental evaluation, we focus primarily on the task of image classification using the models defined in Subsection \ref{subsec: model}.
-For all experiments excluding a single VGG-16 + BN ablation study, we used a fixed target sparsity $\tau = 4.5$, which means, for all APP and Anytime OSP-based results, the model was pruned to have only 36.63\% remaining weights compared to the initial dense baseline network which corresponds to $\approx \frac{1}{3}$rd model capacity post pruning.
+For all experiments excluding a single VGG-16 + BN ablation study, we used a fixed target sparsity $\tau = 4.5$, which means, for all APP and Anytime OSP-based results, the model was pruned to have only 36.63\% remaining weights compared to the initial dense baseline network, which corresponds to $\approx \frac{1}{3}$rd model capacity post pruning.
 We hardcoded $\tau$ to 4.5, as we observe an inconsistency in performance for APP models at higher levels of sparsity, as reported in Table \ref{table:cifar_replay}.

-We use the following two learning setups for our empirical validation. \begin{enumerate} \item \textbf{SGD with multi-step decay at $\mathcal{M}_1$ only}: All the results reported in Table \ref{table:cifar_replay} were trained using Stochastic Gradient Descent (SGD) with a momentum of $0.9$ and initial learning rate 0.1, along with multi-step decay of learning rate by $\gamma = 0.1$ at the 91\textsuperscript{st} and the 136\textsuperscript{th} epoch only for the first megabatch ($\mathcal{M}_1$).
+We use the following two learning setups for our empirical validation. \begin{enumerate} \item \textbf{SGD with multi-step decay at $\mathcal{M}_1$ only}: All results reported in Table \ref{table:cifar_replay} were trained using Stochastic Gradient Descent (SGD) with a momentum of $0.9$ and an initial learning rate of 0.1, along with multistep decay of the learning rate by $\gamma = 0.1$ at the 91\textsuperscript{st} and 136\textsuperscript{th} epoch only for the first megabatch ($\mathcal{M}_1$).
 For all subsequent megabatches $\mathcal{M}_2 ... \mathcal{M}_t$, a constant learning rate of 0.001 was maintained.
-Each megabatch was trained for $182$ epochs except the $|S_B| = 25$ run reported in Table \ref{table:cifar_large}. \item \textbf{SGD with cyclic multi-step decay at every $\mathcal{M}_t$}: All the results in Table \ref{table:cifar_sgd_cyclic_norep} (excluding the results highlighted in light yellow), \ref{table:im32_few} and \ref{table:im32} were trained using SGD with the same initial parameters as described above.
-However, after completion of training on each megabatch $\mathcal{M}_t$, the learning rate was reset back to it's initial state of $0.1$. \end{enumerate}
+Each megabatch was trained for $182$ epochs except the $|S_B| = 25$ run reported in Table \ref{table:cifar_large}. \item \textbf{SGD with cyclic multi-step decay at every $\mathcal{M}_t$}: All results in Table \ref{table:cifar_sgd_cyclic_norep} (excluding the results highlighted in light yellow), \ref{table:im32_few} and \ref{table:im32} were trained using SGD with the same initial parameters as described above.
+However, after completion of the training on each megabatch $\mathcal{M}_t$, the learning rate was reset to its initial state of $0.1$. \end{enumerate}

 While we tested various pruning algorithms for the APP and Anytime OSP models such as SNIP \cite{lee2018snip}, magnitude pruning, random pruning, IMP \cite{frankle2018lottery}, and GraSP \cite{wang2020picking}, we use SNIP by default because we observe higher stability and training performance when coupled with APP.
 We use the default parameters for the pruning algorithms specified above and provide additional details in the supplementary section.